alialbaali/Chatty/README.md

 ## Architecture

 > The app uses Clean Architecture with MVVM design pattern.
-It's splitted into 3 main modules.
+It's divided into 3 main modules.

 #### Domain

-###### Contains all the models Logic.
-It's splitted into 2 packages.
+Contains all the models.
+It's split into 2 packages.

 * ##### Model
   Contains app models.

 * ##### Repository
-  Contains repositories interfaces which are used by the Use Cases and implemented in the `Data` Layer.
+  Contains repositories interfaces which are used by ViewModels and implemented in the `Data` module.

 #### Data

-###### Contains repositories implementations and Data Sources interfaces.
-It's splitted into 2 pacakges.
+Contains repositories implementations and DataSources interfaces.
+It's split into 2 packages.

 * ##### Local
-  Contains interfaces to preform actions locally and implementend in the Local Module.
+  Contains interfaces to preform actions locally and implemented in the `Local` module.

 * ##### Remote
-  Contains interfaces to preform actions remotely and implementend in the Remote Module.
+  Contains interfaces to preform actions remotely and implemented in the `Remote` module.

 #### Presentation (app)

-###### Contains all the UI and business logic.
+Contains all the UI and business logic.

 ### Other modules

 #### DI (Dependency Injection)

-###### Contains Koin DI modules.
+Contains Koin DI modules.

 #### BuildSrc

-###### Contains gradle dependencies and app configuration.
+Contains gradle dependencies and app configuration.

+#### Remote
+Contains network data sources implementations.

+#### Local
+Contains database data sources implementations.

 ## Requirements